kiddphunk/kiddphunk.github.com/_posts/2011-10-03-visual-poetry-part-one-audioizing-gertrude-stein.markdown

 I will be analyzing and visualizing Gertrude Stein's linguistic constructions in Part Two.

-In Part Three, I will post the github project, as well as have additional examples of soliloquies generated from Stein, as well as from Dr. Seuss, Shel Silverstein and others.
+In Part Three, I will post the github project, along with additional examples of soliloquies generated from Stein, as well as from Dr. Seuss, Shel Silverstein and others.